 The Group applies HKFRS 9 simplified approach to measure provision for loss allowance which uses a lifetime expected loss allowance for all trade receivables.
-Details on the calculation of the calculation of loss allowance is set out in Note 3.1(b).
+Details on the calculation of loss allowance is set out in Note 3.1(b).

-The top five customers and the largest customer accounted for approximately 26.2% (2017: 34.3%) and 11.6% (2017: 20.9%) of the trade receivables balance as at 31 December 2018, respectively.
+The top five customers and the largest customer accounted for approximately 28.6% (2018: 26.2%) and 13.1% (2018: 11.6%) of the trade receivables balance as at 31 December 2019, respectively.
 Other than these major customers, there is no concentration of credit risk with respect to trade receivables as the Group has a large number of customers.